 “As Attorney General, I have been committed to holding polluters accountable for the legacy of contamination they left in our state,” Attorney General Grewal said in a press statement.
 “Too many companies have treated the public’s natural resources like private dumping grounds, despite the health risks to our residents and the harms to our environment.
 That is why we’ve spent the past two years making polluters pay for the damage they caused, efforts that continue with today’s lawsuits.
 I am proud of the twelve natural resource damage actions that we filed in just two years, and I know that we are only getting started.”

 The complaint against Sherwin Williams arises out of the company’s operations at sites in Gibbsboro, Voorhees Township and Lindenwold in Camden County.
 The State alleges that Sherwin Williams manufactured oil-based paints, lacquers and varnishes, and in the process discharged industrial wastes into the ground, into nearby Hilliards Creek and into other surrounding creeks and lakes.

 The complaint against Handy & Harman arises out of its operations of an etching and surfacing facility in Montvale, Bergen County in the 1980s.
 During Handy & Harman’s ownership, the complaint alleges, hazardous substances – including the chemical TCE (trichloroethylene) – were discharged on the property, resulting in the contamination of groundwater and the closure of nearby drinking water wells.

 The uptick in NRD lawsuits — nine filed in 2019 alone — strongly suggests that the Murphy Administration will continue to aggressively pursue natural resource damages.
-Given that such damages can often outweigh the costs of remediation, businesses should contact a knowledgeable New Jersey environmental law attorney to discuss any concerns.
+Given that such damages can often outweigh the costs of remediation, businesses should.

 If you have questions, please contact us